wzhqwq/GlassTheme/README.md

 Add a dash before the name of color to make it recognized as a system color.

-For example: '-red' will be changed to 'var(--red)';
+For example: '-red' will be changed into 'var(--red)';

 ## iconKit